dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 	- Include :doc:`Dockstore labels <./best-practices-dockstore>` to enhance searchability.

 - Above, we discussed the value of organization features in version control and container registries.
-You can also share your workflow in a :doc:`Dockstore Organization and Collection <organizations-and-collections>`.
+You can also share your workflow in a :doc:`Dockstore Organization and Collection </advanced-topics/organizations-and-collections>`.
 This feature can, for example, showcase workflows that group together to make a complete analysis.

+.. _accessible:

 Accessible
 **********